Glendale California

 In the United States House of Representatives, Glendale is in California's 30th congressional district, represented by Democrat Adam Schiff.[132]

-In the California State Legislature, Glendale is in the 25th Senate District, represented by Democrat Anthony Portantino, and in the 43rd Assembly District, represented by Democrat Luz Rivas.
+In the California State Legislature, Glendale is in the 25th Senate District, represented by Democrat Anthony Portantino, and in both the 44th Assembly District, represented by Democrat Laura Friedman, and the 52nd Assembly District, represented by Democrat Wendy Carrillo.[133]

 The Glendale Unified School District operates the public schools in Glendale.[137]
 The GUSD high schools include Glendale High School, Herbert Hoover High School, Clark Magnet High School, Crescenta Valley High School located in La Crescenta and Allan F. Daily High School.
 A number of private schools also operate in Glendale, including Chamlian Armenian School,[138] Holy Family High School, Salem Lutheran School, and Glendale Adventist Academy.
 Glendale is also home to Glendale Community College.
 Middle schools are Roosevelt Middle School, Toll Middle School, Rosemont Middle School, and Wilson Middle School.